 Welcome from the Program Coordinator, Dr. Stephen Glass

-Educational administrators serve in many capacities.
+Educational administrators in TK-12 serve in many capacities.
 No matter what position an administrator holds within an educational organization, all efforts should be directed at supporting equitable academic opportunity and achievement for all students.
 The courses EDAD program are designed to prepare leaders for this important work.
-Emphasis is placed on (1) examining the role of a school leader, with heavy emphasis on instructional leadership (2) using data to solve problems of practice, (3) leading school improvement to create more equitable schools, (4) managing and guiding change, and (5) working collaboratively with diverse families and communities.
-The program's primary mission is to educate candidates who will assume leadership positions in diverse, urban, TK-12 schools and districts.
+Emphasis is placed on:

 The following EDAD program Student Learning Outcomes (SLOs) are derived from the California Administrator Performance Expectations (CAPEs).
 By the end of the program, EDAD students will: